Jungle-K/DCFDFuse/README.md

       - **low_extractor.py**:Low-frequency processing network module
       - **net.py**:Network module
 - **fig**:
-  - The architecture of our DCFDFuse network
+  - The architecture of our network
 - **log**：
     - Save the trained model file.
 After the training is completed, the model will be saved in this directory for subsequent testing and use
 - **models**：